saltstack/salt/doc/topics/development/tests/index.rst

 functions exported in `salttesting.helpers`.

-`@expensiveTest` -- Designates a test which typically requires a relatively costly external resources, like a cloud virtual machine.
+`@expensiveTest` -- Designates a test which typically requires a relatively costly external resource, like a cloud virtual machine.
 This decorator is not normally used by developers outside of the Salt core team.

 `@destructiveTest` -- Marks a test as potentially destructive.
 It will not be run